Low-dispersion glass: Scientific

+Sport optics

-In binoculars, ED (extra-low dispersion) glass (also sometimes referred to as a high density - HD - glass) is a high quality optical glass that increases light transmission, decreases light dispersion, and so cuts down on chromatic aberration, or "color fringing", which is due to the splitting of the light spectrum.
+In binoculars, ED glass, also sometimes referred to as a high density (HD) glass, is a high quality optical glass that increases light transmission, decreases light dispersion, and so cuts down on chromatic aberration, or "color fringing", which is due to the splitting of the light spectrum.
 It is used in binocular objective lenses to help focus the light waves of the color spectrum on the human eye, and to deliver bright, sharp images.
 ED lenses are composed of a specific formulation that contains rare-earth elements.
 However, there is no ED standard that dictates the materials that must be used in ED lenses.
 Therefore, the quality of ED glass can vary.

-Variants
+History

 Some glasses have a peculiar property called anomalous partial dispersion.
-Their use in long-focal-length lens assemblies was pioneered by Leitz.
-Before their availability, calcium fluoride in the form of fluorite crystals were used as material for these lenses; however the low refraction index of calcium fluoride required high curvatures of the lenses, therefore increasing spherical aberration.
-Fluorite has poor shape retention and is very fragile.
-Abnormal dispersion is required for design of apochromat lenses.

-Glass with addition of thorium dioxide has high refraction and low dispersion and was in use since before World War II, but its radioactivity led to its replacement with other compositions.
-Even during WWII, Kodak managed to make high-performance thorium-free optical glass for use in aerial photography, but it was yellow-tinted.
-In combination with black and white film, the tint was actually beneficial, improving contrast by acting as an ultraviolet filter.

-Leitz laboratories discovered that lanthanum(III) oxide can be a suitable thorium dioxide replacement.
-Other elements however had to be added to preserve the amorphous character of the glass and prevent crystallization that would cause striae defects.
+Abnormal dispersion is required to design apochromatic lenses; in contrast to the achromatic doublets, which converge blue and red wavelengths, apochromats converge focus of three or more wavelengths.